objcio/articles/2014-07-11-scripting-data.md

 ## Noteland

 Noteland is an app without any UI except for a blank window — but it has a model layer, and it’s scriptable.
-You can [download it](http://ranchero.com/downloads/Noteland.zip) (just 41K) and follow along.
+You can [find it on GitHub](https://github.com/objcio/issue-14-scriptable-apps) and follow along.

 It supports AppleScript (and JavaScript on 10.10).
 It’s written in Objective-C in Xcode 5.1.1.
 We initially tried to use Swift and Xcode 6 Beta 2, but ran into snags, though it’s entirely likely they were our own fault, since we’re still learning Swift.